-The property has historically been utilized for residential use and will continue as a residence.
-It is reasonable to expect that the structure could be enlarged to accommodate its adaptive reuse.
-With the proposal, a 3,814 sq. ft. three-story addition is proposed to the side and rear of the 1,328 sq. ft. main structure and encompasses the 296 sq. ft. pool house in its third story (5,457 sq. ft. proposed overall building size); thus, it is documented that sufficient area exists to accommodate enlargement and modernization of the structure.
+The property has historically been utilized for residential use and is proposed for residential use.
+It is reasonable to expect that the structure could be enlarged in order to accommodate its adaptive reuse.
+With the revised proposal, a 3,814 sq. ft. three-story addition is proposed to the side and rear of the 1,328 sq. ft. main structure and encompasses the 296 sq. ft. pool house in its third story (5,457 sq. ft. proposed overall building size); thus, it is documented that sufficient area exists to accommodate enlargement and modernization of the structure.
 With that said, the existing structures contain a combined area of 1,643 sq. ft. and the proposal will contain 5,457 sq. ft. overall (including the garage), which results in an increase of 3,814 sq. ft. of building area (more than triple the size of the existing building area).
-The project is overwhelmingly comprised of new area.

-With the proposal, the variance would facilitate the construction of a two-car garage and an open porch within the front setback to accommodate the garage's height.
-A garage could be accommodated in a different configuration, one that does not encroach into the front setback nor increase the existing setback non-conformity.
-The proposed elevated terrace solution is also not the only way to accommodate new open-air features.
+With the updated proposal, the variance would facilitate the construction of a two-car garage with a patio/open porch within the front setback to accommodate the garages height.
+The proposal could accommodate a garage in a different configuration, one that does not encroach into the front setback nor increases the existing setback non-conformity.
 Further, the proposal may not be in compliance with the visual compatibility standard limiting additions to not be in front of the established front wall plane of a historic building.

-Pursuant to Section 4.3.4(K), Development Standards Matrix, the required side interior setback is 7 feet 6 inches for the R-1-A zoning requirements.
-The request is to reduce the minimum required side interior (south) setback, from 7 feet 6 inches to 2 feet 3 inches for additions, including the detached accessory structure, to an existing contributing one-story structure.
+Pursuant to Section 4.3.4(K), Development Standards Matrix, the required side interior setback is 7'6" for the R-1-A zoning requirements.
+The revised request is to reduce the minimum required side interior (south) setback, from 7'6" to 2'3" for additions, including the detached accessory structure, to an existing contributing one-story structure.